lassikin/LaJSON/manual.md

-Parse a json string into a LaJSON object:
+Parse a json string into a LaJSON object:<br>
 LaJSON lajson = new LaJSON(testInput);

 Put in a basic value: